PLAN YOUR VISIT

 The ease of using the train system, especially navigating the stations, depends very much on which station we are talking about.
 Japan is home to most of the world’s largest and busiest train station including Shinjuku and Shibuya in Tokyo or Umeda in Osaka, which even Japanese who have lived in those cities their entire lives can still find confusing.
 Navigating those stations, particularly during the morning and evening peak periods, can be very challenging – especially if you’ve just come-off a long flight and carrying luggage!
 However, those are the exceptions.
 Outside of cities such as Tokyo, Yokohama, Kyoto and Osaka, train stations are typically much smaller and pretty easy to find your way through.
 And even if you have to tackle Shinjuku at peak hour, just embrace the experience and be thankful you don’t have to do it every day on your way to and from work!
 Here are some tips for getting to where you need to:

-Entrances/Exits: some stations are huge so it pays to keep track of which entrance or exit your used, if you need to get back to the same point.
+Some stations are huge so it pays to keep track of which entrance or exit your used, if you need to get back to the same point.
 This is especially the case in stations such at Shinjuku, Shibuya, Ikebukuro, Tokyo, etc. that have expansive underground networks of walkways, shops and restaurants in which everything tends to look the same.
 Don’t rely of remembering where you came from or recognising it again.
 If you need to get back to where you came from, take a photo which you can use to show it to someone and ask for help if you’re completely lost.

-Walking distances: stations such as Shinjuku in Tokyo or Umeda/Namba in Osaka are truly massive and connect to other stations via underground walkways and shopping arcades.
+Stations such as Shinjuku in Tokyo or Umeda/Namba in Osaka are truly massive and connect to other stations via underground walkways and shopping arcades.
 Within the station itself, platforms can at times be located so far away it feels as though you are walking to another station completely.
 When switching lines at the large stations, be aware that you might need to walk a reasonable distance and allow plenty of time to do so.

-Finding the right line: larger stations are likely to be split over multiple levels with specific lines and services only accessible from specific areas.
+Larger stations are likely to be split over multiple levels with specific lines and services only accessible from specific areas.
 In small to mid-size stations it should be easy to find the line you need however in the larger stations, this is another challenge.
 To find where you need to go, look up.
 There will be signs above you – in both Japanese and English – directing passengers to the line they need using colours and arrows.
 Follow these and you should be able to get to where you’re going without too many problems.

-Seeking assistance: any larger station will have a tourist information office and numerous station attendants.
+Any larger station will have a tourist information office and numerous station attendants.
 The exact location of the office along with station attendant counters will vary but they should be relatively easy to spot.
 Staff are also endlessly helpful so don’t hesitate to ask station attendants for help should you need it.

-Coin lockers: most stations will have coin lockers for luggage storage.
+Most stations will have coin lockers for luggage storage.
 In small to mid-sized stations there might only be one bank of lockers making them easy to find again however in larger stations such as Shinjuku or Tokyo, there will be many areas with lockers dotted throughout the station.
 Make sure to pay close attention to which one you have used and again, take a photo of the area and number/name of the locker area.

 Accessing Platforms